Access into Action: Subtitling Online Content

 Should you have any other access requirements or questions, Síle will do everything she can to accommodate you.

 Places are limited and registration is €5.
-Book now here.
+Booking now closed.

 See also: Access into Action: Writing Accessible Introductions, presented by Roz Chalmers, a member of the resident team of describers in London’s National Theatre, The Old Vic Theatre, Chickenshed and the Park Theatre, on Tuesday 28th July at 11am.